intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The loop's range [from; to) is given by the first and the second local identifier after the equals sign, and a step size may be given with the third local identifier after the equals sign.
 The step size defaults to 1 if omitted.
-The integer type of the loop variable and the loop bounds is given after the colon and the default integer type is ``index``.
+The integer type of "from", "to", and "step" must be identical, and the integer type of the loop variable follows the loop range's type.

 Values that are given in the init-value-list may be carried from one iteration to the next.
 The local identifier gives the name of the loop-carried value as it is accessible in the loop body.